-IT administrators have a decision to make when it comes to their HCI deployments: Do they deploy HCI as a software layer or purchase HCI nodes as prepackaged hardware appliances?
+IT administrators have a decision to make when it comes to their hyper-converged infrastructure deployments: Do they deploy HCI as a software layer or purchase HCI nodes as a prepackaged hardware appliance?

 Dig Deeper on Server hardware and virtualization

 IT departments can integrate AI capabilities with their data center management workflows using machine learning algorithms that enable admins to ...
 Continue Reading

 How can you maintain network security beyond the standard firewall and blacklisting tactics?
 Encryption and digital rights management can ensure ...
 Continue Reading

 SIEM tools deliver automated alert actions, normalize log data and provide intelligent filtering, all of which can help IT administrators lighten ...
 Continue Reading